pbsmyth/command-line/lessons.md

 - It inserts my last command.*
 - It shows me what folder I am working in.

-# Creating a cheat sheet
+# Creating a Cheat Sheet

 In this section, we'll create a text file that we can use as a cheat sheet.
 You can use it to keep track of all the awesome commands you're learning.